Sack of Yogyakarta: Sacking

 The British forces looted the keraton after capturing Hamengkubuwono II, with the total value of captured treasure exceeding 850,000 rixdollar.
 Gillespie personally received 74,000 Spanish dollars out of the loot, and much of the treasure was remitted to Calcutta.
 Both British and Sepoy troops plundered the Yogyakartan court, stealing valuables such as jewel-encrusted keris and jewelry from Yogyakartan nobles and ladies.
 According to a Javanese account, the keraton was plundered for more than four whole days, with nobles and their retainers being forced by the troops to transport looted valuables.

 Beyond jewelry and valuables, the British forces also looted Babad texts, government archives, gamelan instruments, and other manuscripts and texts, reportedly leaving just a single Quran unlooted.
 Many of the texts were later sold or donated to the British Museum or other British institutions.
 In Yogyakarta, the attack and ensuing plundering became known as Geger Sepoy ("Sepoy tumult").

 Aftermath

 Hamengkubuwono II along with two of his sons were exiled by the British to Penang in July, while Surojo became Sultan Hamengkubuwono III on 21 June 1812.
 He would sign a treaty with the British shortly after, agreeing to cede territories and allowing for the creation of the semi-independent Pakualaman carved out of Yogyakartan lands.
 Yogyakarta's (and Surakarta's) military was severely restricted in size, with most Yogyakartan soldiers being dismissed and being forced to become bandits or robbers.

 In the 21st century, the modern Yogyakartan Sultanate had made repeated requests to the British government for the return of manuscripts looted in 1812.
 As of 2023, the British Library had provided digital copies of 120 manuscripts, while the Yogyakartan Sultanate claimed that there were 7,500 physical manuscripts present in British archives.
+Descendants of Hamengkubuwono II also requested President Prabowo Subianto, himself also a descendant of Hamengkubuwono II to form a dedicated committee to ensure the return of looted manuscripts, and demanding Charles III to return the stolen manuscripts in full, not just digital copies.